The Potential of Biodegradable Plastics in Reducing Pollution

-1. Understanding Biodegradable Plastics
+1. Getting to Know Biodegradable Plastics

 2. How Biodegradable Plastics Help Reduce Pollution